KSSWSept20/tp/docs/DeveloperGuide.md

 1. Saving window preferences

    a.
-Resize the window to an optimum size.
+Resize the window to an optimal size.
 Move the window to a different location.
 Close the window.

    b.
 Re-launch the app by double-clicking the jar file.<br>
    Expected: The most recent window size and location is retained.